 Students receiving scholarships from the University Athletic, Band, Choir, and ROTC Programs are required to meet the terms and conditions of the scholarship.
 Service scholarships require the Free Application for Federal Student Aid (FAFSA) to be filed and a valid Student Aid Report (SAR) received by the school in order for the scholarship to be valid (awarded).
-The Federal PELL Grant is the base of scholarship awards at Mississippi Valley State University.
 These scholarships also require scholarship recipients to meet financial aid satisfactory academic progress requirements.